 It seems like we get new gaming desktops to review every week, and each one comes with its own quirks and eccentricities.
-Let’s be honest — the internals in all the top-of-the-line desktops are going to be remarkably similar.
-So which one is the best gaming desktop money can buy?
+For the most part, the internals in a lot of the top-of-the-line desktops are going to be remarkably similar.
+So which one is the best gaming PC money can buy?

 Well, when you’re buying a high-end gaming desktop, you should be on the lookout for more than just raw performance.
 Any machine in the same price category will be capable of hitting similar benchmarks.
 What you’re really looking for in a long term solution is something with manageable quirks, features, and eccentricities.
 You want a gaming desktop that reflects you and your needs, without compromising its horsepower.